-The purpose of the Covid-19 commentaries is to aid entities in making their assessments as to the impact of Covid-19 on recognition, measurement, presentation, and disclosures.
-It should be noted that as the Covid-19 pandemic keeps evolving, entities should consider the latest guidance released in their jurisdiction along with those presented in Good Group (International) Limited and other publications available on ey.com/ifrs, for instance the Applying IFRS publication mentioned above.
+The purpose of the COVID-19 commentaries is to aid entities in making their assessments as to the impact of COVID-19 on recognition, measurement, presentation, and disclosures.
+It should be noted that as the COVID-19 pandemic keeps evolving, entities should consider the latest guidance released by ASIC, along with guidance presented in Good Group (Australia) Limited and other publications available on ey.com/ifrs, for instance the Applying IFRS publication mentioned above.